All American (album): Singles

 "I Will Wait" is the first single of the album, released on September 12, 2015, on iTunes, and September 22 on Vevo.
 The song climbed to No. 1 on the Billboard Trending 140 Chart.
 On September 24, Carter performed the song on the finale of Dancing with the Stars.

 On February 3, 2016, "Nothing's Gonna Change My Love for You" was released only in Japan, set as the promotional single and bonus track of the All American Japanese standard edition.
 Carter duets with Japanese singer Nissy on this song, which was originally recorded by American musician George Benson, with lyrics by Michael Masser and Gerry Goffin.
 The song entered the Billboard Japan Hot 100 at No. 86.
 However, it debuted at No. 12 on the Japanese iTunes Weekly Chart.

 "19 in 99" was released as the second official international single of the album.
 Its music video was released on February 5, 2016 on Vevo and YouTube, and was directed by Kevin Estrada.
-Bandmate A.J.
-McLean makes a cameo appearance in the video.
+Bandmate AJ McLean makes a cameo appearance in the video.